makotok/Hanappe/README.md

 * [Flower Extensions](/projects/flower-extensions)
 This project will extend the Flower Library.

+## Branch

+Hanappe branches are there are the following.
+If you want to pull requests, please request to the master branch at the moment.

+* master ...
+Master branch.
+Stable.
+* dev ...
+Development branch.
+Unstable.
+* version1.x ...
+Version1.
+May be deleted.

 ## Contact
 If there is a demand of bug fixes and feature improvements, please register to Github.